kbturk/goofyCpractice/ch4/calc/README.md

 # Built in functions and variables

-This is a simple reverse Polish calculator from ch 4 with a bunch of built in functions and variable assignments Here's the master list because I'm not going to remember these in a week.
+This is a simple reverse Polish calculator from ch 4 with a bunch of built in functions and variable assignments.

+Here's the master list because I'm not going to remember these in a week.

 ## functions